How to take care of your batik art

 Temperature stability

-Avoid placing batik near heaters, fireplaces, or air conditioners as sudden temperature changes can cause cracking or warping.
+Avoid placing batik near heaters, fireplaces, or air conditioners as sudden temperature changes can cause damages to the batik or the frame.

 -